AliNisarAhmed/my-notes/dotnet-C#/C#.md

     }
   ```

-- The `is` operator takes two operands: a reference to an object on the left, andthe name of a type on the right.
+- The `is` operator takes two operands: a reference to an object on the left, and the name of a type on the right, and returns a `bool`

 - If the type of the object referenced on the heap has the specified type, is evaluates to `true`; otherwise, is evaluates to `false`.